 Schuh v.
 HCA Holdings, Inc., No. 3:11-cv-01033 (M.D.
 Tenn.).
 As sole lead counsel, Robbins Geller obtained a groundbreaking $215 million settlement for former HCA Holdings, Inc. shareholders – the largest securities class action recovery ever in Tennessee.
 Reached shortly before trial was scheduled to commence, the settlement resolves claims that the Registration Statement and Prospectus HCA filed in connection with the company’s massive $4.3 billion 2011 IPO contained material misstatements and omissions.
-The recovery achieved approximately 70% of classwide damages, which as a percentage of damages significantly exceeds the median class action recovery of 2%-3% of damages.
+The recovery achieved represents more than 30% of the aggregate classwide damages, far exceeding the typical recovery in a securities class action.

 - In re AT&T Corp.
 Sec.
 Litig., MDL No. 1399 (D.N.J.).
 Robbins Geller attorneys served as lead counsel for a class of investors that purchased AT&T common stock.
 The case charged defendants AT&T and its former Chairman and CEO, C. Michael Armstrong, with violations of the federal securities laws in connection with AT&T’s April 2000 initial public offering of its wireless tracking stock, one of the largest IPOs in American history.
 After two weeks of trial, and on the eve of scheduled testimony by Armstrong and infamous telecom analyst Jack Grubman, defendants agreed to settle the case for $100 million.

 - Silverman v.
 Motorola, Inc., No. 1:07-cv-04507 (N.D.
 Ill.).
 The Firm served as lead counsel on behalf of a class of investors in Motorola, Inc., ultimately recovering $200 million for investors just two months before the case was set for trial.
 This outstanding result was obtained despite the lack of an SEC investigation or any financial restatement.